 The development of Tórshavn did not go fast.
 By 1584 Tórshavn had 101 inhabitants and by the early 1700s it had grown to only about 600.
 By 1856 the city’s trade monopoly was lifted but it managed the transition well and the population began to grow more rapidly.

-Skansin is a small fortress on the east side of the harbour, offering a nice view south towards Nólsoy island and the centre of Tórshavn which spreads out like a fan behind the fortress.
+Skansin is a small fortress on the east side of the harbour.
+From the top one gets a nice view south towards Nólsoy island and the centre of Tórshavn which spreads out like a fan behind the fortress.
 There are walls to climb, WW2 and older guns to see and a lighthouse on top.
 The fort dates back to around 1580 and was initially built to defend the settlement against pirates.
 It was expanded considerably in 1780 and later years.

 The harbour area

 Now, facing Tórshavn we first notice the modern terminal directly beneath Skansin.
 This is were the ferries between Denmark and Iceland arrive and depart.
 Closer still to the centre is the little East Harbour (Eystaravág).
-It is separated from the larger West Harbour (Vestaravág) by the peninsula called Tinganes.
+It is separated from the larger West Harbour (Vestaravág) by the Tinganes peninsula.
 Both harbours are filled with light vessels and lined by colourful buildings.
 From the seafront the nice little centre of Tórshavn rises gradually uphill to hills and valleys at the far end.

 Political considerations and debates have taken place on the barren rocks of Tinganes since the early or mid-9th century AD.
 As a meeting point for free men of the Faroes trade began to flourish alongside the negotiations.
-The parliament (Løgting) was moved uptown in 1856 but government agencies continue to be located in some buildings at Tinganes, side by side with residential buildings.
+The parliament (Løgting) was moved uptown in 1856, however government agencies are still located in some buildings at Tinganes.
+Here they are side by side with residential buildings.
 The turf-roofed, red or black-painted buildings at Tinganes make it a compulsory part of your visit to the Faroes.

 Moving in from the harbour

 Most of the interesting and picturesque places are located within 200 metres from the harbours.
 You will find a string of very interesting buildings (and bars and restaurants) at the end of the Eystaravág especially.
 In between you will find the Cathedral and the Trappan – a terraced-like place to sit down for an ice-cream.
-Further on up the streets you will soon find the Town Hall made of Faroese basalt rock, the modest Løgting (parliament) building on the Faroese version of Capitol Hill.
+Further on up the streets you will soon find the Town Hall made of Faroese basalt rock.
+Across the road is the modest Løgting (parliament) building on the Faroese version of Capitol Hill.
 (It has a modern and much larger extension next to it.)

 When you continue you will find the main shopping street, Niels Finsens gøta.
 Do not continue for long because there is really not too much to discover.
 I walked up to the Vesturkirkjan, a triangularly shaped church easily seen from the centre.
 It looks best from a distance.